PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 09:31:49
+Last updated: 2024-04-06 09:32:22
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut